 March 2021: Kick-off meetings

 May 2021: Implementation begins

 The BPP COVID recovery partnerships in Sri Lanka will support business innovation, supply chain recovery, and market expansion.

 Partnerships will work in one of the following sectors in Sri Lanka:

 Online education and education technology

-Apply for a BPP COVID-19 Recovery Partnership to receive from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
-Applicants must match or exceed BPP funding through cash and in-kind investment.
+BPP COVID-19 Recovery Partnerships will receive from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
+Applicants will match or exceed BPP funding through cash and in-kind investment.
 The BPP also supports partnerships through independent partnership brokers and business, gender and inclusion advisers.

-A business can apply on its own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
-Applicants must be registered with a business or other recognised registration/accreditation body and have a financial history.
+A partnership will be with a business on its own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
+Applicants are a registered business or other recognised registration/accreditation body and have a financial history.
 The Australian Department of Foreign Affairs and Trade (DFAT) will undertake a due diligence process before entering a contract with successful applicants.

-Businesses must specify an implementation period of between one and three years in their application.
-The implementation period must fall between 01 April 2021 and 30 June 2024.
+Partnerships will have an implementation period of between one and three years in their application.
+The implementation period will fall between 01 April 2021 and 30 June 2024.